Andrew R. Barron: Alumoxanes

 Following from his work on the chalcogenides, Barron was the first person to crystallographically characterise an alumoxane in 1993.
-These structures were spectroscopically consistent with methylalumoxane and he showed that despite being octet molecules they had significant Lewis acidity, he termed this as “Latent Lewis acidity”, and showed that this mechanism applied to a number of MAO style polymerization systems.
+These structures were spectroscopically consistent with methylalumoxane and he showed that despite being octet molecules they had significant Lewis acidity, he termed this as "Latent Lewis acidity", and showed that this mechanism applied to a number of MAO style polymerization systems.
 Barron's model has been evolved by others but is essentially the same as now widely accepted.

 Ceramic nanomaterials

 While investigating MAO-like structures, Barron noticed the relationship between clusters and minerals, at the same time he became interested in metalloxane polymers.
 He determined that these "polymers" were actually nanoparticles.
 Furthermore, he showed that these metal oxide nanoparticles could be chemically made by a top-down approach from mineral with which they shared their structures.
 With the ability to make a range of nanoparticles with different functional groups and control over size, Barron found that the structure and physical properties of macroscopic materials could be controlled by alterations at the nanometer scale.

 Barron was the first to discover that nanoparticle derived ceramics could be designed to have intra-granular porosity, meaning that the pores are within the crystal grain rather than between the crystal grains as normally observed.
 This had implications in composites and in membranes and separation processes.
 Through his research, Barron developed a process that forms hollow spheres of ceramic with exceptional crush strength.

 Barron rationalized that if hollow ceramic spheres could be made on a large scale they could replace dense ceramics being used in oil extraction and minimize waste.
-He created a spin-of company to commercialize this technology.
+He created a spin-off company to commercialize this technology.
 In 2010, Barron and his team, on the request of U.S. Navy, developed a ceramic membrane with microscale pores that could filter out contaminants from waters and protect divers' wet suits without getting blocked.